ReSearchITEng/kubeadm-playbook/README.md

 The project is for those who want to create&recreate k8s cluster using the official method (kubeadm), with all production features:
 - creates Highly Available (HA cluster - multi master) (using VIPs) - using kubeadm
 - KISS: it's build for kubeadm only (no other complexities arount it)
+- plays nicely for corporate env: allows use of internal registry for images (insted of using internet connection)
+- plays nicely for corporate env: works via proxy
 - prepares your machines (e.g. kernel params like: net.bridge.bridge-nf-call-iptables, etc.)
 - it tries to use modern methods of deploying the "addons".
 E.g. heapster, ingress, prometheus, etc -> all via helm.
 Pure and clean:
 - Ingresses (via helm chart)